Meet Jania Bailey & Amanda Berry

 FDD Item 19: Financial Performance Representations

 FranNet Consultant and Kentucky Market President, Amanda Berry discusses the importance of the optional Item 19 in an FDD.
 For some businesses, it doesn’t make sense to include it.
 For others, it’s quite necessary.
-Your local FranNet advisor can help you decipher whether or not this item is actually crucial to the concept you are exploring.
+Your FranNet advisor can help you decipher whether or not this item is actually crucial to the concept you are exploring.

 The Importance of the Item 19 in the Decision Making Process